Justin-Lund/PS-Remote-Support/README.md

 ## Functions

 * Launch CMRC, Active Directory, & PowerShell
+	- *Launching CMRC will also display the computer's systeminfo, and the user account info of the currently logged-in user.

 * See who's currently logged on to a computer
 * Find user account information *(Displays information such as when a user's password expires)*
 	- *Displays information such as when a user's password expires*